ghik/kubernetes-the-harder-way/docs/Bootstrapping_Kubernetes_Security.md

 * client certificates
   * `kube-apiserver` client certificate to communicate with `etcd`
   * `kube-apiserver` client certificate to communicate with `kubelet`s
-  * `kubelet` client certificate to communicate with `kube-apiserver`, for every worker node
+  * `kubelet` client certificate to communicate with `kube-apiserver`, for every control and worker node
   * `kube-scheduler` client certificate to communicate with `kube-apiserver`
   * `kube-controller-manager` client certificate to communicate with `kube-apiserver`
   * `kube-proxy` client certificate to communicate with `kube-apiserver`